brendanofallon/jovian/README.md

 ### Calling variants

 Calling variants requires an alignment file in bam / cram format, a model file, a list of regions to examine in BED format, and a fasta reference sequence.
-A basically calling command looks like:
+A basical calling command looks like:

     dnaseq2seq/main.py call -r <reference genome fasta>
-      --threads <number of threads to use>
+      --threads <number of cpu threads to use>
       -m /path/to/model
+      -c /path/to/classifier/model
       --bed /path/to/BED formatted/file
       --bam /BAM or CRAM file
       -v output.vcf

-Running the model with the command above will generate variant calls _without_ well calibrated quality scores, which will likely have high sensitivity but poor precision (i.e. lots of false positive calls).
-Adding a 'classifier' model allows Jovian to compute meaning quality scores which greatly improve precision.
-The classifier also requires a path to a population database VCF (such as Gnomad).
-To run with a classifier just add the following args to the command line:

-    -c /path/to/classifier.model

-Calling does not utilize a GPU (running forward passes of the model accounts for only a small fraction of the total runtime).

 ### Training a new model